 Effort: ✔ ✔

 Gather students and their families together to test their trivia knowledge.
-Accept donations for entry into the competition and at the end of the night and reward a winner at the end of the night!
+Accept donations for entry into the competition and reward a winner at the end of the night!

 Engage participants young and old with trivia spanning the ages.
-Interest your students’ parents and guardians with pop culture and history trivia, while your students themselves might enjoy Disney or Pixar questions.
+Interest parents and guardians with pop culture and history trivia, and entertain your team members with Disney or Pixar questions.

 To amplify the fundraising potential of this event, consider incorporating an element of pledge fundraising into the event.
-Allow families to register as teams and collect pledged gifts corresponding to either their participation in the event or event questions answered correctly.
+Allow families to register as teams and collect pledged gifts corresponding to either their participation in the event or the number of trivia questions answered correctly.

 Effort: ✔ ✔

-It’s a common sentiment for many parents– kids just grow up too fast!
+It’s a common sentiment for many parents that kids just grow up too fast!
 Thankfully, photos help preserve memories from those cherished childhood years forever.

 Hire a photographer for the day and set up in a picturesque location in your community.
-Invite families within your organization and the greater community to have their portrait made at a discounted rate.
+Invite families to have their portraits taken at a discounted rate.